Hoxtygen/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    The `forEach()` method doesn’t actually return anything (undefined).
+It simply calls a provided function on each element in your array.
+This callback is allowed to mutate the calling array.
+    Meanwhile, the `map()` method will also call a provided function on every element in the array.
+The difference is that map() utilizes return values and actually returns a new Array of the same size.

 2. What is the difference between a function and a method?

+    A function is a piece of code that is called by name.
+It can be passed data to operate on (i.e. the parameters) and can optionally return data (the return value).
+All data that is passed to a function is explicitly passed.

+    A method is a piece of code that is called by a name that is associated with an object.
+In most respects it is identical to a function except for two key differences:

+    A method is implicitly passed the object on which it was called.
+    A method is able to operate on data that is contained within the class (remembering that an object is an instance of a class - the class is the definition, the object is an instance of that data).

 3. What is closure?

+ A closure is a feature in JavaScript where an inner function has access to the enclosing function’s variables — a scope chain.
+The closure has three scope chains:
+1. it has access to its own scope — variables defined between its curly brackets
+2. it has access to the outer function’s variables
+3. it has access to the global variables

 4. Describe the four rules of the 'this' keyword.

+    1. Is the function called by new?
+    2. Is the function called by call(), apply(), or bind()?
+    3. Is the function called as a method, ie: obj.func()?
+    4. Is the function called in the global scope?
+If strict mode is enabled, return undefined.
+Otherwise, return the global object, ie: window.

 5. Why do we need super() in an extended class?

+The super keyword is used to access and call functions on the class parent.
+When used in a constructor, the super keyword appears alone and must be used before the `this` keyword is used.

 ## Project Set up